Former cop attacks Thai day care center, kills at least 36 - NewsBreak

 Former cop attacks Thai day care center, kills at least 36

-UTHAI SAWAN, Thailand — (AP) — A former police officer facing a drug charge burst into a day care center Thursday in Thailand, killing dozens of preschoolers and teachers and then shooting more people as he fled.
+UTHAI SAWAN, Thailand—A former police officer facing a drug charge burst into a day care center Thursday in Thailand, killing dozens of preschoolers and teachers and then shooting more people as he fled.
 At least 36 people were slain in the deadliest rampage in the nation’s history.

 The assailant, who was fired earlier this year, took his own life after killing his wife and child at home.